dltoth/UPnPDevice/README.md

 to retrieve a pointer to a SoftwareClock.
 If SoftwareClock is an embedded device and setup() has been called on the RootDevice, clock will be non-NULL.

-**Important:** RootDevice setup() instantiates the device hierarchy, so rootDevice() will necessarily return NULL until all UPnPDevices and UPnPServices have been added and setup has been called.
+**Important:** RootDevice setup() instantiates the device hierarchy, so RootDevice::getDevice() will necessarily return NULL until all UPnPDevices and UPnPServices have been added and setup has been called.

 #### Define a Message Buffer
 We use a fixed length character array for the message buffer